Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 Additionally, in this poll, most voters continue to believe that the financial and auto bailouts were a bad idea, but the political class disagrees.

-Sixty percent now believe the federal government has too much power and too much money, but the political class is practically just opposite of that.
+60% now believe the federal government has too much power and too much money, but the political class is practically just opposite of that.

 Half of America's workers say their employer does a good job when it comes to recycling.

-Well, not a bunch of PAP.
+Not a bunch of PAP.

 There's always a bunch of PAP in every good news poll.

-And the earth day poll is Pep.
+And the Earth Day poll is PAP.

 Sounds like Wall Street CEOs.

-Companies going to hell, executives getting high compensation and bonused.
+Executives getting high compensation and bonused.

 The New York Times in big trouble.